apollographql/apollo-kotlin/README.md

 1) Create a directory for your GraphQL files like you would do for Java/Kotlin: `src/main/graphql/com/example/`.
 Apollo-Android will generate models in the `com.apollographql.apollo.sample` package.
 2) Add your `schema.json` to the directory at `src/main/graphql/com/example/schema.json`.
 If you don't have a `schema.json` file yet, read the section about [downloading a schema file](#downloading-a-schemajson-file).
 3) Put your GraphQL queries in a `.graphql` files.
-For an exemple: `src/main/graphql/com/example/feed.graphql`:
+For an example: `src/main/graphql/com/example/feed.graphql`:

 ```
 query FeedQuery($type: FeedType!, $limit: Int!) {